 After completing her energy engineering (MEng) and philology (MA) studies, Corinna worked as project assistant for a solar project developer in South Africa and as research associate for decentralized renewable energy applications at the Technical University of Berlin.

-Prior to joining Ecofys in 2006 (now Navigant), Corinna worked for three years at the German Energy Agency (dena) where she coordinated the dialogue with the German solar industry, supervised international market studies on renewable energy, and participated in international conferences and workshops in more than 20 countries.
+Prior to joining Navigant, Corinna worked for three years at the German Energy Agency (dena) where she coordinated the dialogue with the German solar industry, supervised international market studies on renewable energy, and participated in international conferences and workshops in more than 20 countries.
 She holds a doctorate from Utrecht University on European renewable energy policy with a focus on energy economics, energy policy, and power market regulation.